KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 | `.neon`      | ![Neon](neon.jpg)             |                                        |                                |                                 |
 | `.tron`      | ![Tron](tron.jpg)             | ![fCon](tron-fcon.jpg)                 | ![virus](tron-virus.jpg)       | ![virus](tron-sark.jpg)         |

-You can get all pre-defined themes with `KeyboardTheme.allPredefined`.
+You can access all pre-defined themes with `KeyboardTheme.allPredefined`.

 Theme-specific styles also have an `allPredefined` with all style variations for a certain theme, e.g. `KeyboardTheme.SwiftyStyle.allPredefined`.

 ### Views